hallie-marshall/ecommerce-promotional-abtesting/README.md

 <ins>**Findings**</ins>
 -	The only significant singular features are Segment and Email Subject.
 However, the interaction between DiscountType, UrgencyMessage, and CommunicationChannel is highly significant (p = 0.010), indicating their combined effect has more influence than an individual feature.
--	Particular combinations of the significant multi-variate (DiscountType, UrgencyMessage, and CommunicationChannel) perform better than others.
+-	Particular combinations of the significant multivariate (DiscountType, UrgencyMessage, and CommunicationChannel) perform better than others.
 Flat discounts with No Urgency sent via Email have the highest overall conversion rate (26.32%).
-For SMS, Percentage discounts with No Urgency sent via SMS have the highest conversion for the CommunicationChannel and the second highest overall converstion rate (25.98%).
+For SMS, Percentage discounts with No Urgency sent via SMS have the highest conversion for the CommunicationChannel and the second highest overall conversion rate (25.98%).
 -	While UrgencyMessage is insignificant, No Urgency consistently performs slightly better than Urgency for all Segments.